remnrem/luna-doc/docs/ref/assoc.md

 individual_ is duplicated across files, then only the final value will be used (if the values differ, in which case GPA will issue a warning).
-Here we have two extra individuals (`P4` and `P5`, neither of wheom are present in the other files).
+Here we have two extra individuals (`P4` and `P5`, neither of whom are present in the other files).
 Note that here we use the `+=` syntax to build up a comma-delimited argument:

 ```